-BA 285 Human Relations-Organizations, 3 Cr. - Explores interactions in organizations by examining human perceptions, communications, small group dynamics, and leadership.
-Includes dynamics of change, cultural diversity, substance abuse, work stress, ethics and social responsibility, and the challenges of globalization.
-Prerequisites: WR 115, RD 115, and MTH 20 or placement above these levels.
+BA 285: Human Relations in Organizations 3 Cr.
+Explores interactions in organizations involving individual behavior, team dynamics, and organizational processes.
+Includes dynamics examining human perceptions, communications, group interactions, leadership, change, cultural diversity, ethics, and diversity.
+Recommended RDWR 115 and MTH 20 or placement above these levels; BA 101.

-BA 290 Business Seminar, 3 Cr. - Capstone course for all emphasis areas in the Associate of Applied Science degree in Business Administration.
-Provides an opportunity for the student to demonstrate all they have learned in the areas of accounting, management, marketing and operations in the project; communication and technology skills in the presentation.
-The end result will be a comprehensive project for the student's portfolio that can be used in seeking employment or career advancement.
-Prerequisites: WR 115, RD 115, and MTH 20 or placement above these levels and instructor permission.
+Capstone course for all specializations in the 3 Cr.
+Associate of Applied Science degree in Business and Administration.
+Provides an opportunity for the student to demonstrate all they have learned in the areas of accounting, management, marketing and operations in the project communication and technology skills in the presentation.
+The result will technology skills in the presentation.
+The result will be a great sample of work for the student's portfolio that can be used in seeking employment or career advancement.
+Required: 2nd year BA students and instructor approval.